3montyjack/SeniorProject/README.txt

 To get the java app to work

+    Get the jar file from downloads

 To get the ml thing to run

     pip3 install tensorflow
     pip3 install matplotlib
     pip3 install pandas
+    pip3 install numpy

 TODO: